PlasmaEngine/PlasmaDocs/plasma_editor_documentation/plasmamanual/scripting/debugdrawing.markdown

 | {nav icon=pencil-square-o, name=Point2} | Defines the third vertex of the triangle
 | Color  | Defines the color of the border/fill of the triangle

-The following ZIlchScript illustrates in a simple manner how consecutive triangles may be debug drawn:
+The following LightningScript illustrates in a simple manner how consecutive triangles may be debug drawn:

 ```
 class DrawTriangles: LightningComponent